HomeMy WebLinkAbout1935-07-16 557

 for at the Town Meeting.

-The Chairman stated that ,at the last meeting of the
+The Chairman stated that at the last meeting of the

-Appropriatinn Committee that body disapproved of Article 25
+Appropriation Committee that body disapproved of Article 25

-the first time that the Appropriation Committee has ever
+tion Com. the first time that the Appropriation Committee has ever

-objected to an Article which has to do with Zoning and the
+on Removal objected to an Article which has to do with Zoning and the

+of Loam.
 Chairman stated that that committee, he thought, was estab-

 lishing a bad precedent.
 The reason that the Appropriation